-The transformation that has to happen for them to go from cold, which is the prospect, they're just on your website, clicking around, doing whatever, and then turning them into a buyer is an art.
-And the whole art stems in understanding the four buyer stages.
-So going from cold to hot, hot being a buyer.
+The transformation that has to happen for them to go from cold, which is the prospect, they’re just on your website, clicking around, doing whatever, and then turning them into a buyer is an art.
+The whole art stems from understanding the four buyer stages – going from cold to hot, hot being a buyer.

-They didn't click a button and subscribe to anything.
-They didn't opt-in anywhere.
-They just showed up.
+They didn’t click a button and subscribe to anything, didn’t opt-in anywhere and they just showed up.
 So, that is your level one buyer engagement.
 Level two is when they opt-in for something.
 Level three is when they moved to the desired phase.
 So they sold something.
 And then level four is when they purchase.
-So we're just going to walk through each of these steps.
+So we’re just going to walk through each of these steps.

-On level one side, you have ...
-From a cold traffic standpoint, we have, let's see, so if we go here.
-We have our Facebook videos, we have Facebook ads.
+On level one side, you have … From a cold traffic standpoint, we have our Facebook videos, we have Facebook ads.
 We have content that is up in Google.
 We have all of the things that attract people.
-So they grow the awareness of the brand.
+They grow the awareness of the brand.
 It is the content they consume, it is strategies and tips.
 It is just videos that we do.
-We do video views campaigns, and anybody who watches more than 10 seconds or 15 seconds or 25% or more, anybody who watches a video, they are then put into another campaign.
-So that level one is, they clicked, they showed up, they did nothing.
+We do video views campaigns, and anybody who watches more than 10 seconds or 15 seconds or 25% or more, anybody who watches a video, is then put into another campaign.
+That level one is, they clicked, they showed up, they did nothing.
 They just consumed and hopefully, they consumed and had some value for the time that they spent in consuming.

-And it's one of the things like so many people think that just turning on ads means sales, when there are about 13 steps in between.
-So you turn on ads and then the ad has to get a click.
-And the click has to get somebody to consume.
-And then that has to get somebody to enter their email address.
-And then there they have to go to a confirmation page and buy, or they have to opt into a webinar and attend the webinar.
+And it’s one of the things like so many people think that just turning on ads means sales, when there are about 13 steps in between.
+You turn on ads and then the ad has to get a click.
+The clicks have to get somebody to consume.
+Then that has to get somebody to enter their email address.
+There they have to go to a confirmation page and buy, or they have to opt into a webinar and attend the webinar.
 Then see the call to action.
-Then click on the call to action and then actually fill out the sales page or fill out the strategy session form or whatever.
+Click on the call to action and then actually fill out the sales page or fill out the strategy session form or whatever.

-Because without that, then you're going to be in the hole until somebody buys something down the road.
-So that might be okay for your business model, it might not be.
+Because without that, then you’re going to be in the hole until somebody buys something down the road.
+That might be okay for your business model, it might not be.
 But we want to liquidate that as quickly as possible.
-Now from there.
-So from the confirmation page, you can have a free trial.
+Now from the confirmation page, you can have a free trial.
 A trial of a membership site.
 You can invite them to a webinar.
 You can, there are lots of things you can do at this point.
 But turning this into some sort of a transactional sale is important.

 Then from a confirmation page, the people who buy.
 Those are your level four buyers.
-Those are the people who, they go in, they hit the order form, and they pull out their credit card and they buy.
-So there, I mean, it might be that this level one to level four, it might be that this process takes minutes.
-It might take hours.
-It might take days.
-It might take weeks.
-It might take years.
-It just depends on how quickly they're ...
-Some people, it can be the same funnel and you have sales coming out of it first day.
+Those are the people who, go in, they hit the order form, and they pull out their credit card and they buy.
+There, I mean, it might be that this level one to level four, it might be that this process takes minutes.
+It might take hours, days, weeks or years.
+It just depends on how quickly they’re … Some people, it can be the same funnel and you have sales coming out of it the first day.

 And then that same funnel, you have sales coming out of it in 30 days.
 So you have 6% of people buy immediately.
 Then you have two or 3% who buy because of non-responder sequence or something happens and they remember, “Oh wait, there was this ebook or this video course or whatever that I saw that I wanted, blah, blah, blah.”
 But this managing this process is what is the difference between doing well with your website and not.
 Now, for those of you who are marketing nerds like us, you found out that we went through the process, which is called ADAA.
 A is awareness, I am interested, D is desire, and A is action.